google/WebFundamentals/src/content/en/fundamentals/discovery-and-monetization/payment-request/payment-request-ux-considerations.md

 </video>

 ### Buy now UI
-In this example every item has a “Buy now”.
-When a user taps or clicks “Buy now” they begin the checkout process, first by asking for specific delivery dates and a custom message.
+In this example every item has a "Buy now".
+When a user taps or clicks "Buy now" they begin the checkout process, first by asking for specific delivery dates and a custom message.
 The next step in the process launches the Payments Request API which is followed by a confirmation page.